 Annual Cash Bonus-Annual cash bonuses are paid to incentivize the Named Executive Officers (excluding Mr. Cohen) in recognition of performance for the fiscal year and are paid at the discretion of the board of directors.
-For the fiscal year ended September 24, 2022, the target bonus opportunity for each of Messrs.
-Loparco, Ernst and Dunn as a percentage of annual base salary was 100%, 50% and 100%, respectively.
-For fiscal year 2022, the annual cash bonus opportunities for the Named Executive Officers were based on (1) the successful completion of the Business Combination, (2) the significant expansion of our commercial relationship with Walmart in connection with the amendment and restatement of our Master Automation Agreement on May 20, 2022 to implement systems in all of Walmart's 42 regional distribution centers, which added an additional \$6.1 billion to our backlog, (3) the achievement of year-over-year revenue growth of 136% in fiscal year 2022, (4) the achievement of milestones relating to deployments started during the fiscal year and (5) the expansion of our customer base with a new multi-system customer agreement.
-Based on actual performance results for the factors described in the preceding sentence, the compensation committee determined to pay fiscal year 2022 bonuses at 100% of target.
+For the fiscal year ended September 30, 2023, the target bonus opportunity for each of Messrs.
+Loparco, Ernst and Odisho as a percentage of annual base salary was 100%, 50% and 50%, respectively.
+For fiscal year 2023, the annual cash bonus opportunities for the Named Executive Officers were based on the achievement of revenue and adjusted EBITDA targets.
+Based on actual performance results for the revenue and adjusted EBITDA metrics, the compensation committee, upon the recommendation of our Chief Executive Officer, determined not to pay fiscal year 2023 bonuses to the NEOs.